aboutcode-org/scancode.io/docs/introduction.rst

     see the `setup.cfg <https://github.com/nexB/scancode.io/blob/main/setup.cfg>`_ file
     for an exhaustive list of dependencies.

-The second essential part of ScanCode.io is the **ScanCode Toolkit**, used for the extraction of archives and the scanning engine.
+The second essential part of ScanCode.io is the **ScanCode Toolkit**, which is used for archives extraction and as the scanning engine.

-The nexB `container-inspector <https://github.com/nexB/container-inspector>`_ library is also a key component of ScanCode.io as the tool used for the analysis of Docker images, containers, root filesystems and virtual machine images.
+The nexB `container-inspector <https://github.com/nexB/container-inspector>`_ library is also a key component of ScanCode.io as this tool is used to analyse Docker images, containers, root filesystems, and virtual machine images.

 .. note::
-    Releases of ScanCode.io usually follow the releases of ScanCode Toolkit to ensure the latest improvements of the scanning engines are available as soon as ready.
+    As a common practice, ScanCode.io releases usually follow ScanCode Toolkit releases to ensure the latest improvements of the scanning engines are included in the latest release of ScanCode.io.

 ..
 Some of this documentation is borrowed from the metaflow documentation and is also